Trustpilot

 National HIV Testing week 7th - 14th February 2022

-National HIV testing week is taking place between the 7th-14th February this year.
-HIV testing week focuses on raising awareness about Human Immunodeficiency Virus, also known as HIV, a virus that weakens and damages the immune system.
+National HIV testing week takes place between the 7th-14th February and focuses on raising awareness about Human Immunodeficiency Virus, also known as HIV, a virus that weakens and damages the immune system.

 In 2019, the National Aids Trust reported 105,200 people living with HIV in the UK, while HIV Prevention England reported that in 2020, 1 in 20 people were unaware they were HIV positive.
 In addition, 42% of people first diagnosed with HIV were diagnosed late increasing the risk of spreading HIV on to sexual partners and poorer long-term health outcomes.

-Therefore, to celebrate National HIV Testing week we thought it would be a good opportunity to find out a little more about HIV testing week, why it is important, how to find out if you are at risk, how to test for HIV, and how to protect yourself from catching HIV.
+Therefore, to celebrate National HIV Testing week we thought we'd find out more about HIV testing week, why it is important, how to find out if you are at risk, how to test for HIV and how to protect yourself from catching HIV.

 What is HIV testing week?